ouspg/CompSec/Lab1_Network/README.md

 ## Theory

 Juiceshop is vulnerable to multiple types of [injections](https://www.owasp.org/index.php/Top_10-2017_A1-Injection).
 We are mostly focusing on [SQL injections](https://www.owasp.org/index.php/SQL_Injection).
 In SQL injection the user injects SQL code to the SQL query happening in the server side.
-This is usually possible because the SQL query that is happening in the server side takes the clients input as a parameter.
+This is usually possible because, the SQL query that is happening in the server side takes the client's input *straight* as a parameter.
 Attacker can modify the query and this way expose, modify or even destroy data in the database.
+SQL is just one example about injection - any simlar way in any imaginable way, which takes some strings or character as input to create some kind of command, can be vulnerable.

 In many places the Juice Shop is [improperly validating its inputs](https://cwe.mitre.org/data/definitions/20.html) Basically this means that the attacker is capable of crafting the input in a form that the rest of the application is not expecting.
 You will see this in action when you cash out with negative amount of items or when you leave a 0 star review of the store.

- Usually shops like Juice Shop are made to be used by multiple users.
+ Usually shops like Juice Shop, are made to be used by multiple users.
 In these cases different users have different privileges and are therefore able to access different places.
 For example you are able to access your basket but not other users baskets.
 In the same fashion only admin should be able to access the administration panel.
 However Juice Shops [access control is broken](https://en.wikipedia.org/wiki/Privilege_escalation) and users can access places that they should not be able.

 Last thing we focus on using the Juice shop is Cross-Site Scripting.
 Short explanation on what Cross-Site Scripting mean taken from [OWASP](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) "Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
 Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it.